Luisa N. Borrell

 530

-Luisa N. Borrell, D.D.S., Ph.D., is a Distinguished Professor at the Department of Epidemiology and Biostatistics, Graduate School of Public Health and Health Policy, City University of New York (CUNY).
+Luisa N. Borrell, D.D.S., Ph.D., is a University Distinguished Professor at the Department of Epidemiology and Biostatistics, Graduate School of Public Health and Health Policy, City University of New York (CUNY).

 Degrees